ye-song/jekyll-now/_posts/2020-10-26-Understanding Networks.md

 Frames have a destination and source MAC address.
 NICs use MAC addresses to decide whether or not to process a frame. _**CRC (Cyclic redundancy check)**_ is used as a way to check that the data is good.
 If the packet is corrupted it will be resent.

--**Broadcast** happens when the MAC address on the frame is recognized by all the NICs in the network.
+- **Broadcast** happens when the MAC address on the frame is recognized by all the NICs in the network.

--**Unicast** happens when the MAC address on the frame has a specific destination.
+- **Unicast** happens when the MAC address on the frame has a specific destination.

 Anytime you have a group of computers that can hear each other’s broadcast, they are in a broadcast domain.
 Anytime you plug into a hub, all the computers on that hub are going to be a member of a single broadcast domain.
 The MAC address for a broadcast is all F’s and it looks like this FF-FF-FF-FF-FF-FF.